Patents and Intellectual Property

 Inventions at Ruperto Carola

-Heidelberg University scientists report 50 inventions per year on average, with approximately 10 ultimately submitted for patent application.
+In 2013, Heidelberg University scientists reported more than 100 inventions and submitted approximately 40 patent applications.
 For the patent application and utilisation process, the university cooperates closely with the Technology License Office (TLB) of Baden Wuerttemberg Universities GmbH, of which Heidelberg University is a stockholder.
 Other partners are also consulted based on their specific expertise, such as BDC GmbH, Basel, engage AG, Karlsruhe, or EMBLEM GmbH, Heidelberg.
 The Patent Information Centre in Stuttgart holds regular informational events.

 Patent Offices and Official Agencies / Research Opportunities